-Ozark Spring Cabin, King Bed, Over-sized Jacuzzi Jetted Spa Tub for Two, Private Deck, Full Kitchen, Charcoal Grill, Trails, and Secluded Tranquility.
-Amazing hidden location… like a hidden shire of hobbit homes.
+Safari Cabin #4, King Bed, Over-sized Jacuzzi Jetted Spa Tub for Two, Decks, Full Kitchen, Hiking, and Secluded Tranquility.
+Amazing wood ridge location… with beautiful scenery and lots of wildlife.

-Victorian 2 bedroom Aqua cottage, both bedrooms have a queen size bed.
+Eureka Springs 2 bedroom cottage on lower floor, both bedrooms have a queen size bed.
 Includes a living room with large TV.
 It has 1 bathroom with a tub/shower combo.
+Cable & WiFi.